ratemarkt/ratemarkt-sdk/README.md

 # What can you do with the SDK?

 * Connect Ratemarkt API using `RatemarktConnector`.
-* Add new connectors (hotel suppliers, supplier aggragtors, tech partners) to Ratemarkt Connector collections.
+* Add new connectors (hotel suppliers, supplier aggragtors, tech partners) to Ratemarkt's connectors collection.
 * Add new plugins to add some extra functionality onto Ratemarkt connectors.